Digital Identity Anchor - Legal Meaning and Data Structure

 3. Registrar Key Management & The GRID

 The GRID serves as the "Trust Anchor" for Registrar digital signature.
-Global verifiers (Customs, Banks, Port Authorities) and other supply chain participants will use the GRID to fetch your current Public Key to validate any DIA they receive.
+Global verifiers (Customs, Banks, Port Authorities) and other supply chain participants will use the GRID to fetch a Registrar's current Public Key to validate DIAs they receive.

 A. Key Rotation Protocol